 Frequently asked questions

-The 'Household Income' figure used by the University to award eligibility is the figure calculated by Student Finance when you apply for your Government support funding (student loans and grants).
-It is the gross income of all those in your household (eg your parent/s and/or your partner) during the tax year prior to your entrance to University.
-This is before tax and national insurance deductions but minus a few allowable deductions.
-More information is available from Government Student Finance.
+The “Household Income” figure used by the university in relation to award eligibility is the figure calculated by Student Finance when you apply for your government support funding (Student Loans and Grants).
+It is the gross income of all those in your household (for example, your parent/s or your partner) during the tax year prior to your entrance to University before tax and national insurance deductions but minus a few allowable deductions.
+More information is available from gov.uk/studentfinance

-Your household income information will be shared with us by Student Finance so that we can assess your eligibility for scholarships and bursaries.
-If you do not want to give consent for your household income information to be shared with us, you should read the Privacy Notice in the accompanying notes to your Student Finance application and contact Student Finance to opt out.
-If you opt out of data sharing with Student Finance your financial information will not be shared with us and you will not be eligible for this Social Sciences Scholarship or for any other relevant University awards.
+The Student Loans Company should automatically share your income information with the university, unless you chose to opt out.
+For more information about this, read the Privacy Notice in the accompanying notes to your Student Finance application.
+If you opt out of data sharing with Student Finance your financial information will not be shared with us and you will not be eligible for this fund.

-As the deadline to apply for the Social Sciences Scholarship is before the start of your course at Nottingham, you will need to declare your household income for the period April 19 - March 2020.
-This figure will be checked against the one supplied by Student Finance at the time of your registration at the University.
-This is to ensure that it is a similar figure to the one you have declared and that it doesn't exceed the £42,875 eligibility threshold.
-If you are offered a Social Sciences Scholarship, this offer will be conditional on you meeting.
+As the deadline for this award is prior to the start of your course at Nottingham you will need to declare your household income for the tax period April 2021 to March 2022.
+This figure will be checked against that supplied by Student Finance at the time of your registration at the university to ensure it is a similar figure to that you have declared and that it doesn't exceed the £42,875 eligibility threshold.

 How will any award be paid?

-If successful, your total award of £4,500 will be split equally over the three year duration of your Social Sciences course (£1,500 per year).
-Registered students will receive payment in three termly instalments each academic year, starting October 2021.
+If successful, your total award of £4,500 will be split equally over the three-year duration of your course: ie £1,500 per year.
+Registered students will receive payment in three termly instalments each academic year commencing October 2022.

-When is the closing date and when will I know if I’ve been awarded a Social Sciences Scholarship?
+When is the closing date and when will I know if I’ve been made an award?

 The University of Nottingham's safeguarding responsibilities

-We have a responsibility to comply with legislation regarding the safeguarding of children and vulnerable adults and will consult with local relevant bodies if we feel that the welfare of an individual is at risk.
-The information provided in this application will be treated confidentially, but in making an application you accept that you understand the University’s policy on safeguarding.
+The University of Nottingham has a responsibility to comply with legislation regarding the safeguarding of children and vulnerable adults and will consult with local relevant bodies if it feels that the welfare of an individual is at risk.
+The information provided in this application will be treated confidentially, but in making an application you accept that you understand the university’s policy on safeguarding.

-If you wish for feedback on the outcome of your application, you should initially contact us for a further discussion:
+If you wish for feedback on the outcome of your application, you should initially contact us for a further discussion on: